8. Processing multidimensional data#

 It yielded the element (scalar) in the first row and the last column.

-A logical and integer vector-like object can also be used for element selection.
+A logical and integer vector-like object can also be employed for element selection.
 If the other indexer is a slice or a scalar, the result is quite predictable.
 For instance:

 A[ [0, -1, 0], ::-1 ]